alitursucular/alitursucular.github.io/_posts/2019-04-16-bouncing-ball-with-CSS-keyframes.md

 ---
 title: "Bouncing ball with CSS keyframes (Bonus: Impact effect & Bezier curves)"
 date: 2019-04-16
-tags: [CSS3, keyframes, bezier curves, flex layout]
+tags: [CSS, keyframes, bezier curves, flex layout]
-excerpt: "Introduction text"
+excerpt: "This project simulates a ball falling from a height.
+In order to make the animation more realistic, I showed the shape change at the moment of impact and the decreasing height due to friction."
 ---

 This project simulates a ball falling from a height.
 In order to make the animation more realistic, I showed the shape change at the moment of impact and the decreasing height due to friction.